 - 1 garlic clove , halved (unpeeled)

-- 2 tbsp olive oil
+- 1.5 tbsp extra virgin olive oil

-Remove from heat and rub the surface of the bread lightly with the garlic.
+- Rub one side of the surface of the bread lightly with the garlic.